 About the Program

-Art Encounters is a year-long outdoor sculpture exhibit that showcases a number of sculptures, in various media and styles, displayed in highly visible areas in Castle Rock, Highlands Ranch, Parker and Roxborough.
-The project is designed to promote public interest in art, develop community pride and draw visitors to the retail or civic areas where they are displayed.
+Art Encounters is a year-long outdoor sculpture exhibit that showcases a number of sculptures, in various media and styles, displayed in highly visible areas in Castle Rock, Highlands Ranch, the Lone Tree Library, Parker and Roxborough.
+The program is designed to promote public interest in art, develop community pride and draw visitors to the retail or civic areas where they are displayed.

-Establish public art as an essential part of a vibrant community; and
+- Establish public are as an essential part of a vibrant community; and

 - Experience art, style and expression in many formats.